-☐ Prior to the identification of an ill student, teacher, or staff, identify an isolation room or area to separate anyone who exhibits COVID-19 like symptoms. ☐ Have a plan for how to transport an ill student, teacher, or staff member home or to medical care as appropriate. ☐ Immediately isolate symptomatic individuals to the designated area at the school and send them home to isolate as soon as possible. ☐ Ensure symptomatic students remain under visual supervision of a staff member.
-The supervising adult should wear respiratory protection (e.g. respirator, surgical mask, or cloth face covering depending on availability).
-Look for emergency warning signs for COVID-19.
-If someone is showing any of these signs, seek emergency medical care immediately (911 or local equivalent): - Trouble breathing - Persistent pain or pressure in the chest - New confusion - Inability to wake or stay awake - Bluish lips or face - Other symptoms that are concerning to you. - Notify the operator that you are seeking care for someone who may have COVID-19. \square A cloth face covering, or a surgical mask should be place on the symptomatic person while waiting to leave the facility.
-Cloth face coverings should not be placed on: Anyone who has trouble breathing or is unconscious.
-Anyone who is incapacitated or otherwise unable to remove the face covering without assistance.
-Anyone who cannot tolerate a cloth face covering due to developmental, medical or behavioral health needs. ☐ Advise positive or ill individuals of DPH's home isolation criteria: https://dph.georgia.gov/isolation-contact .
+- □ Prior to the identification of an ill student, teacher, or staff, identify an isolation room or area to separate anyone who exhibits COVID-19 like symptoms. - □ Have a plan for how to transport an ill student, teacher, or staff member home or to medical care as appropriate. - □ Immediately isolate symptomatic individuals to the designated area at the school and send them home to isolate as soon as possible. - □ Ensure symptomatic students remain under visual supervision of a staff member.
+The supervising adult should wear respiratory protection (e.g. respirator or facemask depending on availability) and eye protection. - Look for emergency warning signs for COVID-19.
+If someone is showing any of these signs, seek emergency medical care immediately (911 or local equivalent): - Trouble breathing - Persistent pain or pressure in the chest - New confusion - Inability to wake or stay awake - Bluish lips or face - Other symptoms that are concerning to you - Notify the operator that you are seeking care for someone who may have COVID-19

+- □ A mask should be place on the symptomatic person while waiting to leave the facility. - Masks should not be placed on: - Children under age 2 - Anyone who has trouble breathing or is unconscious - Anyone who is incapacitated or otherwise unable to remove the face covering without assistance - Anyone who cannot tolerate a cloth face covering due to developmental, medical, or behavioral health needs

+□ Advise positive or ill individuals of DPH's home isolation criteria: https://dph.georgia.gov/isolation-contact.
 The student, teacher, or staff may not return to school until they fulfill DPH's "Return to School Guidance After COVID-19 Illness or Exposure".